yysun/collage-cli/README.md

 ## Photo Scaling and Layout

-Photos are automatically scaled to fit their assigned grid spaces:
+### Aspect Ratio Optimization

+The tool automatically optimizes layouts to prevent photos from being distorted:

+- **Layout Generation**: Rejects layouts with extreme aspect ratios (blocks taller than 3:5 or wider than 5:2)
+- **Photo-Friendly Blocks**: Ensures most layout blocks have reasonable proportions for photos
+- **Smart Validation**: Accepts layouts only when less than 20% of blocks have extreme ratios

+### Adaptive Photo Fitting

+Photos are intelligently fitted based on aspect ratio compatibility:

+- **Aspect Match (≤15% difference)**: Uses `fit: contain` to show the complete photo
+  - Example: 4:3 photo in 4:3 cell shows the entire image
+  - May have small letterboxing with background color
+  - No cropping - preserves the full composition

+- **Aspect Mismatch (>15% difference)**: Uses `fit: cover` to fill the cell
+  - Example: Portrait photo in landscape cell crops to prevent distortion
+  - Ensures no empty space in cells
+  - Centers the crop for best composition

+### Layout Features

 - **Aspect Ratio Preservation**: Photos maintain their original proportions
-- **Full Coverage**: Photos are scaled to completely fill their assigned space
-- **Center Cropping**: Excess portions are cropped from the center when needed
+- **Smart Cropping**: When needed, excess portions are cropped from the center
-- **Smart Sizing**: Layout algorithm considers photo orientation and importance
+- **Orientation Matching**: Layout algorithm considers photo orientation and importance
+- **Quality Preservation**: High-quality scaling with Sharp image processing

 ## Development